Frequently Asked Questions (FAQs)

 Everyone.
-The materials are moved to the CLOCKSS host sites and made available to everyone for free, in an Open Access model.
+The materials are made available to everyone for free and open access.

-The mission of CLOCKSS is to make sure archiving remains in the hands of the community -- this is a mission for today and in perpetuity and is the reason that the Board of Director is comprised equally by primary stakeholder groups.
-By contributing to CLOCKSS, your organization becomes part of that community of ibraries and publishers and you gain a direct voice in archiving decisions.
+CLOCKSS exists to preserve the hard work and knowledge of scholars.
+To deliver on this mission we work to make sure that archiving remains in the hands of the community -- this is a mission for today and in perpetuity and is the reason that the Board of Director is comprised equally of libraries and publishers.
+By contributing to CLOCKSS, your organization becomes part of that community of libraries and publishers and you gain a direct voice in archiving decisions.

-- LOCKSS and CLOCKSS use the award-winning LOCKSS technology to preserve content.
+1. it is the name of preservation software developed by Stanford university.
 The LOCKSS technology is “fault tolerant” and safeguards against the long-term, well-documented causes of digital loss: human error, computer attacks, economic and organizational failure.

-- The LOCKSS technology preserves all formats (video, sound, pictures, text, etc.) and genres of content (e-journals, e-books, conference proceedings, etc.).
-Both the Global LOCKSS Network and CLOCKSS work with hundreds of publishers.
+2. The LOCKSS technology preserves all formats (video, sound, pictures, text, etc.) and genres of content (e-journals, e-books, conference proceedings, etc.).